What are Tarot Court Cards?

 When these Courts pop up in outcome positions, this can serve as either a reminder or a warning that this person holds the key.
 Your seeker can do what they want and bob along but ultimately it is this gatekeeper who will change the fate of a situation and can turn everything on its head.
 Therefore, your cards are giving you a gentle nudge to tell your seeker to keep this person happy because their future depends on it!

-Free Tarot For Beginners Guide
+Free Guide

 Pin This!